codylindley/k-ui-react-jquery-wrappers/packages/calendar/README.md

 # kendo-ui-react-jquery-calendar

-The Kendo UI for jQuery calendar widget wrapped as a React component.
+The Kendo UI for jQuery Calendar widget wrapped as a React component.

 ## Install